 Dr. Dodson earned his Ph.D in history from the University of New Mexico in 2015.
 He earned his MA in history from The University of North Carolina, Charlotte and he holds a BA in history from North Carolina A&T State University.
-He is a Postdoctoral Teaching Fellow in the Roots of Contemporary Issues (RCI) Global History Program at Washington State University.
-Dr. Dodson’s book manuscript titled Fanaticos, Exiles, Spies and the U.S.-Mexico Border: Episodes of Mexican State Reconstruction, 1924-1929 is currently under consideration with Texas A&M Press.
-Dr. Dodson’s teaching and research interests include nineteenth and twentieth-century Mexican history, specifically the period of the Mexican revolution, 1910-1940.
-Other interests include the history of the U.S.-Mexico border, U.S.-Mexico diplomatic relations, environmental history, transnational history, the history of the Mexican Catholic church, gender, and cultural history.
-He currently teaches in the Roots of Contemporary Issues Program as well as courses in Colonial and Modern Latin American History.
+He is an instructor the Roots of Contemporary Issues (RCI) Global History Program at Washington State University.
+He is the author of Fanáticos, Exiles, and Spies: Revolutionary Failures on the US-Mexico Border, 1923-1930, (Texas A&M University Press, 2019).